NECK LIFT/SMARTLIPO OF THE CHIN

 Understanding the Procedure - SmartLipo of the Chin

 Smartlipo is performed as an outpatient procedure, usually under general anesthesia.
 Prior to the procedure, Dr. Meadows will carefully mark the area to guide the procedure.
 Very fine cannulas are inserted through very small incisions in the skin to remove excess fat.
 Scarring from the procedure is usually unnoticeable and continues to fade after the procedure.
 The final result is a smoother area with a more rapid recovery.

 Understanding the Procedure - Necklift

-The lose skin under the chin and lower jaw / neck can also be surgically tightened with the excess, baggy skin removed.
-Scares are very fine and hidden along natural body creases so they become un-noticeable.
+The loose skin under the chin and lower jaw/neck can also be surgically tightened with the excess, baggy skin being removed.
+Scares are very fine and hidden along natural body creases so they become unnoticeable.
 This can be an excellent compliment to other facial procedures, including facial implants and Smartlipo.

 Understanding the Recovery

 The patient wears compression garments after the procedure.
 These garments are removed the morning after the procedure so the patient may shower and wash and dry the garments.
 After showering, the garments are replaced and worn day and night for the next 48 to 72 hours.
 Some patients need to wear the garments for four to seven days after the surgery; however, many patients choose to wear them longer because of the comfort they provide.

 Certain activities are restricted to aid healing.
 However, most patients are able to engage in light activity the day after surgery.
 Normal activity can be resumed within a week or so, but some soreness should be expected.
 Exposure to the sun is to be avoided during healing because it may darken the small, maturing scars.